Staffing and Scheduling: Differences Managers Need to Know

-For organizations with employees who work around the clock to handle customer needs and emergencies, shift scheduling is vital and can pose significant challenges.
+For organizations that run around the clock, shift scheduling is vital for smooth operation.
+That type of scheduling, though, can pose significant challenges for administration and employees alike.
 One popular solution is the 2-2-3 schedule.

-In this article, we’ll explain how the 2-2-3 schedule works, analyze its advantages and drawbacks, cover some common variations, and offer tips on how to successfully implement the 2-2-3 schedule if you decide it’s right for your business.
+In this article, we’ll explain how the 2-2-3 schedule works, consider its pros and cons, and offer tips to make the implementation and operation go smoother.

 In the 2-2-3 schedule, the workforce is divided into four teams, each on a four-week (28-day) rotation.